Anastasia-Labs/opshin-audit/catalyst_docs/milestone3/milestone3-edgecases.md

 Each case highlights a gap in either functionality coverage or robustness in the current implementation of the language.

 For each edge case, we have provided actionable strategies, such as expanding test coverage, improving type-checking logic, and refining error handling.
-Implementing these changes will enhance OpShin’s reliability, improve the developer experience, and strengthen its overall readiness for production-level smart contract development.
+Implementing these changes will enhance OpShin’s reliability, improve the developer experience and strengthen its overall readiness for production-level smart contract development.

 ## Scope